ihoegen/terra-inform/README.md

 terra-inform destroy
 ```

-When running `plan` or `apply`, you'll get the standard Terraform output plus an AI-generated summary of the changes.
+When running `plan` or `apply`, you'll get the standard Terraform output plus an AI-generated analysis that includes:

+1. A comprehensive summary of the planned changes
+2. A downtime risk assessment

+When Terraform commands fail with errors, terra-inform will automatically analyze the error and provide insights to help you troubleshoot.

 ## License